What to Do When Contacting Colleges

-In that anxious period of time leading up to the release of college acceptance letters, students often wonder if they should be contacting the colleges they've applied to.
-Colleges have differing opinions on the matter, but most err on the side of less is more.
+In that anxious period of time leading up to the release of college acceptance letters, students often wonder if they should contact the colleges they applied to.
+Colleges have differing opinions on the matter, but most believe less is more.
 Below are some specifics for what to do and what not to do when reaching out to college admissions officers.

 Things to do:

 Update them on relevant changes.
-The emphasis on relevant is key here: Most colleges have little interest in hearing about small or irrelevant changes in your life.
-If you’ve earned a prestigious award, taken on a new leadership role or received higher test scores or grades by more than just a few points, you can pass this information along in a formal update letter.
+The emphasis on relevant is key: Most colleges have little interest in hearing about small or irrelevant changes in your life.
+If you earned a prestigious award, a new leadership role or received higher test scores, you can pass this information along in a formal update letter.

 Ask questions that are answered online.
-If you do request a meeting, send an email or phone your college admissions officer, don't pepper an admissions officer with questions you could have answered with a bit of research.
-This not only wastes their time, it suggests that you didn’t take the initiative to seek out these answers yourself.
+If you do request a meeting, send an email or call your admissions officer, don't pepper an admissions officer with questions you could have answered with a bit of research.
+This not only wastes their time, it suggests that you didn’t take the initiative to seek out the answers yourself.

 Contact them without a purpose, or too frequently.
-Because the general mantra on contacting colleges is less is more, the last thing you want to do is make a bad impression on a college’s admissions officers.
+Because less is more, the last thing you want to do is make a bad impression for admissions officers.
 Reaching out over and over won't help your chances.
-Instead, most officers find this behaving annoying and an indication of a lack of self-awareness.
-If you have a question that needs to be answered ASAP, send a polite, succinct email.
+Instead, most officers find this annoying and an indication of a lack of self-awareness.
+If you have a question that needs to be answered ASAP, send a polite and succinct email.